Abdelrahman898/predictive-maintenance/README.md

 **Training Data:** The aircraft engine run-to-failure data.
 [Download trianing data](https://azuremlsamples.azureml.net/templatedata/PM_train.txt)
 **Test Data:** The aircraft engine operating data without failure events recorded.
 [Download test data](https://azuremlsamples.azureml.net/templatedata/PM_test.txt)
 **Ground Truth Data:** The true remaining cycles which have TTF for each engine in the [Download Truth data](https://azuremlsamples.azureml.net/templatedata/PM_truth.txt)

+For better understanding of the data, please refer to the [Link](https://gallery.azure.ai/Experiment/Predictive-Maintenance-Step-2A-of-3-train-and-evaluate-regression-models-2) provided by Microsoft.

 **Labels:**
 * `Regression:` Time-to-Failure (TTF), for each cycle/engine, is the number cycles between that cycle and last cycle of the engine in the training data.